lstout/GendERC/README.md

 # GendERC

 This repository contains all scripts used in the automatic extraction of pdf files in the GendERC project of the academy assitants of the Network Institute in 2014.
-The project was conducted by Xiaoli Gou and [Luka Stout](github.com/lstout/) under supervision of Peter van den Besselaar.
-[The projects is found here!](http://www.networkinstitute.org/academy-assistants/academy-projects-14/)
+The project was conducted by Xiaoli Gou and [Luka Stout](github.com/lstout/) under supervision of [Peter van den Besselaar](http://www.vandenbesselaar.net/).
+[The project is found here!](http://www.networkinstitute.org/academy-assistants/academy-projects-14/).
+In this project we try to identify possible gender-specific influences on the assessment of the [ERC](http://erc.europa.eu/) Starting Grant.
+Are the decision criteria in the application process of the Starting Grant gender-biased, and/or are they deployed in a gender biased manner?

+We will try to find an answer to these questions by first focussing on a linguistic analysis of evaluation forms to see whether there is a difference in how female applicants are treated compared to how male applicants are treated, and how funded and unfunded applications compare.

+For the second part we will try to see whether there is an actual gender bias or whether the problem of this bias lies deeper in the system.
+This will be done by looking at performance related data.
+We will use earlier grants in combination with previous institutions as a proxy for performance.

+We will also look at the influence of the panel that reviews an applicant on the success chance of applicants.

 #### What's what?
 ##### Ranking